OEM Windshield Replacement Guide: Everything You Need to Know

 The Importance of OEM Windshield Replacement

-- Seamless ADAS Integration: Many modern cars come equipped with Advanced Driver Assistance Systems (ADAS), such as automatic braking and lane departure warnings.
+- Seamless ADAS Integration: Many modern cars come equipped with Advanced Driver Assistance Systems (ADAS)(ADAS), including automatic braking and lane departure warning.
 Using an OEM glass replacement ensures these features function as intended.

-- Structural Support: The oem windscreen contributes to the vehicle’s integrity, helping to maintain its strength and preventing structural compromise in the event of a rollover.
+- Structural Support: The OEM windscreen contributes to the vehicle’s integrity, helping to maintain its strength and preventing structural compromise in the event of a rollover.

 Who Should Opt for an OEM Windshield?